ahmetmeleq/Applied-AI-Study-Group-2020/homework2/README.md

 ## Homework 2 - Text Generation

-- This homework will make you familiar with existing scraping tools, using them to scrape an NLP dataset from web.
+- This homework will make you familiar with existing scraping tools and using them to scrape an NLP dataset from web.

 - It will optionally make you familiar with state of the art Natural Language Generation architecture and some niche Natural Language Processing tools such as the attention mechanism.
 This is a quite valuable kind of knowledge today.